PhilippeCosmaKsnatkin/nextjs-blog/README.md

 This was a school project in which we had to create a blog with nextjs, in order to understand how this framework works.
 All of this was done by following a tutorial on the nextjs website (link in the credits section).

 ### What can this do ?
 It's a really simple website.
-You can access 3 pages on it, and there is one link to redirect you to the nextjs tutorial
+You can access 3 pages on it, you can navigate between pages with links and there is one link to redirect you to the nextjs tutorial

 ## How to install
 Setup
-First, let’s make sure that your development environment is ready.
+First, make sure that your development environment is ready.
+You will need Node.js

 If you don’t have Node.js installed, install it from here : https://nodejs.org/en/ You’ll need Node.js version 10.13 or above.